-I stroll through the streets of Yangon, past men and women still wearing the traditional longyi, a wraparound skirt.
-A vendor spins a large iron wheel and its inertia pulls sugar cane through rollers, extracting the juice for a waiting customer.
-Buddhist monks stroll with parasols.
-A woman on the sidewalk – at a folding table with two battered telephones and some dubious wiring disappearing over the wall behind her – sells phone calls.
+I wander through the streets of Yangon, past men and women still wearing the traditional longyi, a wraparound skirt.
+In the murmur of a marketplace I hear the clanging of a bell but it’s a vendor spinning a large iron wheel then releasing it, its inertia pulling sugar cane through rollers extracting the sweet juice for a waiting customer.
+Buddhist monks wrapped in burgundy stroll with parasols in the midday heat.
+A woman on the sidewalk at a folding table with two battered telephones and some dubious wiring disappearing over the wall behind her sells phone calls.
 But what catches my eye is a semi-abandoned building across the street.
-No name or historical marker, but I know right away this is dates from the early 20th century.
+No name or historical marker, but I know right away this dates from the early 20th century.
 And so does the building next to it, and the one beyond that.
 In fact, all around me I see the grandiose ghosts of colonial history.

 On a sidewalk bookseller’s tarp lies a copy of National Geographic dated 1957.
 This is where Yangon is coming from.
 Think Havana, Cuba and its own tattered and dog-eared snapshot of the past.
 Yangon is a place that, for political reasons, got stuck in time and almost by accident preserved its past.

-Then came Burma’s independence in 1948.
-Soon after, a coup installed an authoritarian and isolationist leader and the development of Yangon became frozen in time.
+Soon after Burma’s independence in 1948, a coup installed an authoritarian and isolationist leader and the development of Yangon became frozen in time.
 Colonial buildings were spared the wrecking ball, but without maintenance, many have been deteriorating over the decades.
 And now, as Myanmar opens up politically, modern development threatens to bulldoze some of the survivors.

 Recognizing this threat, the Yangon City Development Committee compiled a list of 189 public buildings that should be considered for preservation.
 The Yangon Heritage Trust (YHT), established in 2012, is working on a list that could expand that to nearly 2,000 when private buildings are also considered.

-What was the Myanmar Immigration Office (until the Myanmar capital moved from Yangon in 2005), was before that a very popular department store, the Rowe & Co.
+What was the Myanmar Immigration Office (until the Myanmar capital moved from Yangon in 2005), was originally a very popular department store, the Rowe & Co.
 Emporium.
-This 1910 structure painted yellow with alternating red brick stands out with its central tower at the street corner.
+This 1910 structure, painted yellow with alternating red brick, stands out with its central tower at the street corner.
 Its stock of upscale imported goods are long gone; the halls empty and dust-filled.
 But a glimmer of panache remains and rumors are it has a future as a luxury hotel.
 The 1927 former New Law Courts building, a grand structure with its long colonnade and archways along the street, may also end up catering to visitors.

 Going the hospitality route might not be a bad method of preservation.
 The Governor’s Residence, a 1920s mansion of teakwood, in what is now the embassy district, was reborn as a luxury hotel.
 So too The Strand Hotel has its colonial shine back on.
 The Sarkies Brothers, Persian-born Armenian siblings known for their luxury hotels in Southeast Asia, including the Raffles Hotel in Singapore, opened this Victorian-style hotel in 1901.
 The guestbook has seen the likes of Rudyard Kipling, Prince Edward, and Somerset Maugham.
-It fell into decay until renovations in the early 1990s when it was restored and reopened in 1993 as a luxury suite boutique hotel.
+It fell into decay until renovations in the early 1990s restored and reopened it as a luxury-suite boutique hotel.